 To make this dish vegan, I went with my all-time favorite replacement – portobello mushrooms.
 They are the perfect texture, take on the seasoning really well and get all smokey and yummy.
 Trust me, you’ll find yourself eating this right out of the pan.

 The ingredients looked so yummy in the crisper, that we had both looked forward to these all week.
-Don’t let the long list of ingredients intimidate you like they did me.
+Don’t let the long list of ingredients intimidate you as they did me.
 I expected the prep work to take a long time, but it went very quickly.
-Measuring the spices and chopping the vegetables was done in just 15 minutes, then on to cooking up my fajitas.
+Measuring the spices and chopping the vegetables was done in just 15 minutes, then on to cooking up my Vegan Fajitas.

 This recipe didn’t include times for prepping and cooking the fajitas, but it was ready to eat in about 30 minutes.